 Build a beautiful handmade dollhouse with these easy DIY plans.

-Use these handmade dollhouse plans to make the perfect Christmas present this year.
+Use these handmade dollhouse build plans to make the perfect Christmas present this year.

-Large rooms are big enough for 11″ dolls, and they can even to fit through the door ways standing up.
+The dollhouse’s large rooms are big enough for 11″ dolls (like Barbie dolls).
+The dolls can even to fit through the door ways standing up.

 Currently she has a small house that folds up for easy storage.
-It gets lots and lots of play, but she keeps asking Santa for a dollhouse.
+It gets lots and lots of play, but she keeps asking Santa for a big dollhouse.
 She needs something more.

 We started shopping around for dollhouses and I was left unimpressed.
 There were a lot of expensive options and a lot of flimsy looking options.

 I am so excited to give this beautiful handmade dollhouse to my daughter this Christmas.
 It’s been so much fun building and decorating it.

-Even though I am not done with the dollhouse, I wanted to share the build plans in case anyone else is looking to surprise someone with a beautiful handmade dollhouse this Christmas.
+Even though I am not done with this project, I wanted to share the dollhouse plans ASAP.
+In case anyone else is looking to surprise someone with a beautiful DIY dollhouse this Christmas.

-I thought I had it figured out on one sheet, but then after cutting it all out and assembling, realized I was missing one piece.
-So if you have a garage full of scraps, you can get away with just one sheet.
+I thought I had it figured out how to get all the pieces on one sheet.
+But then after cutting it all out and assembling, realized I was missing one piece.
+So if you have a garage full of scraps, you can get away with just buying one sheet.